timfingerhut/china-environment/page1.md

 <title>Example</title> <style> body { margin:0; padding:0; background-image:url("/china-environment/assets/images/Factory.pdf"); background-repeat: no-repeat; webkit-background-size: cover; moz-background-size: cover; o-background-size: cover; background-size: cover; } </style>

 > # II.
-Media Coverage and Chinese Government: can Chinese Media Help the Government Clean the Air?
+Does Media Coverage on Air Quality trigger Actions by Local Authorities and/or the Central Government?

 > ## A. Methodology

 > Our analysis strategy of the correlation between media and Chinese government first falls into a class of text analysis methods broadly characterized as co-occurence approaches ([M. Callon et al.](https://link-springer-com-s.acces-distant.sciences-po.fr/content/pdf/10.1007%2FBF02019280.pdf)), which produce categories by relying on terms' joint appearance over a particular unit of text ([Jean-Philippe Cointet et al.](http://www.pnas.org/content/112/35/10837)).
-Given the way how clusters are connected with each other, our strategy then falls into a demography analysis.
-We extracted a [Term List](https://docs.cortext.net/corpus-terms-indexer/) from our corpus and then ran Cortext's [Demography Analysis](https://docs.cortext.net/demography/) script to grasp how major issues have evolved since 2000.
+We extracted a [Term List](https://docs.cortext.net/corpus-terms-indexer/) from our corpus based on word frequency.
+We then mapped the terms resulting in various clusters, which allowed us to identify important linkages and central issues.
+We then ran Cortext's [Demography Analysis](https://docs.cortext.net/demography/) script to grasp how major issues have evolved since 2000.

 > ## B. Research